techidaily/site-win-able/source/_posts/1723011342095-fix-a-sluggish-chrome-browser-fast-simple-solutions.md

 3. Navigate to the**Advanced** tab and select **all the items**  to clear.
 ![](https://images.drivereasy.com/wp-content/uploads/2018/09/Snap30-1.jpg)
 4. Reopen your Chrome.

- Check to see if this annoying issue reappears.
-If not, you have resolved this issue.
-If this issue persists, there are more fixes to try.

 <!-- affiliate ads begin -->
 <span id="1983473">